Udzu/pudzu/patterns.md

 with another string satisfying a second regular expression.

 **Left and right subtraction** (written `A-B` or `A_-B`).
-The simplest for of subtraction is left and right subtraction.
+The simplest form of subtraction is left and right subtraction.
 A string satisfies `A-B` if you can concatenate a string satisfying `B` to the end so that the result satisfies `A`.
 For example "th" and "" both satisfy `(the|a)-.`. `A_-B` is similar, but requires concatenation on the left.
 To implement `A-B`, we use the intersection